cshum/imagor/README.md

 }
 ```

-#### Imagor Bombs Prevention
+#### Image Bombs Prevention

 Imagor checks the image type and its resolution before the actual processing happens.
-The image processing will be rejected if the dimensions are too big (you can set the max allowed image resolution using `-vips-max-resolution`), which protects from so-called "image bombs".
+The processing will be rejected if the image dimensions are too big (you can set the max allowed image resolution using `-vips-max-resolution`), which protects from so-called "image bombs".

 #### Allowed Sources
 Whitelist specific hosts to restrict loading images only from the allowed sources using `HTTP_LOADER_ALLOWED_SOURCES`.
 Accept csv wth glob pattern e.g.: